 Prospective undergraduate students should apply online to Student Finance England for financial support.

-Full-time students from England and Wales are eligible for a tuition loan (£6000 for 2015-16), and ‘maintenance support’ of up to £6,500 (a combination of grant and loan).
+Full-time students from England and Wales are eligible for a tuition loan (£6165 for 2017-18), and ‘maintenance support’ a means-tested basis (a combination of grant and loan).
 Part time awards are also available.
 The loan begins to be repaid once you have started work, and are earning more than £21,000 per year.

 Undergraduate students from other parts of the UK